KumarRobotics/ublox/README.md

 * **1.1.2**:
   - BUG FIX for NavSatFix messages for firmware >=7.
 The NavSatFix now only uses the NavPVT message time if it is valid, otherwise it uses ROS time.
+  - BUG FIX for TMODE3 Fixed mode configuration.
+The ARP High Precision position is now configured correctly.
   - Added `UBX-UPD` messages.
 For firmware version 8, the node can now save the flash memory on shutdown and clear the flash memory during configuration based on ROS params.
+  - Added `CfgGPS` message.
   - Added respawn parameters to example launch file.
   - Migrated all callback handling to `callback.h` from `gps.h` and `gps.cpp`.
 ACK messages are now processed through callback handlers.
+  - Modified how the I/O stream is initialized so that the node now handles parsing the port string.
+  - Cleaned up ublox custom serialization classes by adding typedefs and using count to determine repeating block statements instead of using try-catch statements to serialize stream.
+  - Added doxygen documentation
 * **1.1.1**:
   - BUG FIX for acknowledgments.
 The last received ack message was accessed by multiple threads but was not atomic.
 This variable is now thread safe.
   - BUG FIX for GNSS configuration for Firmware 8, the GNSS configuration is now verified & modified properly.